brandonyongys/brandonyongys.github.io/_projects/sgreddit-analysis.md

 ---

 This descriptive project revolves around SGReddit daily threads.
-The primary python packages used are [PRAW API][PRAW] and pandas.
+The primary python packages used are [PRAW API](https://praw.readthedocs.io/en/latest/) and pandas.
 The data covers from 24 Jun 2014 to 2 Jun 2020, which gives me a total of 2166 threads.
 7 threads were missing and couldn't be found on SGReddit despite the manual search.
 The information that I scraped were:
 <ul>
   <li>content of the comment</li>
   <li>username of the comment</li>